-Kids First-KOMP2: Nomination Process for Precision Modeling of Pediatric Conditions Pilot
+Kids First-KOMP2: Precision Modeling of Pediatric Conditions Pilot

 The Kids First and KOMP2 leadership teams hosted a webinar titled “Precision Modeling of Pediatric Conditions” on September 21, 2018 to provide information about this collaboration.
-Investigators can review the slides from the presentation for additional information about this opportunity.
+Investigators can watch the webinar and review PowerPoint slides from the presentations for details about this opportunity.

 Projects Selected for this Opportunity:

 - Analysis of variation in a cohort of 100 patients with PHACE syndrome

 Investigation Team: Nara Sobreira & Elizabeth Partan, Johns Hopkins University; Dawn H. Siegel & Monika Tutaj, Medical College of Wisconsin